This article is not available in Chinese, view it in English

 Paternity Leave (for the second parent)

-- Compensation: The leave is typically paid at the employee's regular salary rate.
+- Compensation: The leave is paid at 100% of the employee's regular salary rate.

 Short-Term Care Leave